Let’s talk about f-bombs and our language. Our words make a difference. The words you choose to use will help you live life to the fullest.

 Jesus is my Father.
 He is your Father, too.
 Let’s make Him proud of the way we talk to each other, about each other.
 Let’s find other words to use in our vocabulary instead of one’s full of hate and anger.
 It’s time to clean house!

 You can control your tongue.
 Consciously take bad words out of your conversations.
 Make it a habit.
 Change your habits and you will change your life.
 Schedule this in your calendar/ planner for 21 days.
-Be mindful of the words use use.
+Be mindful of the words you use.
 Watch how love will grow and how full your life will become.

 God bless. –Barb